CONNECTdmv

 – Co-founder

 In the 1970s, when he was in a private, St. Louis high school, Tom realized that the Black and White students did not know each other very well and rarely integrated, socially.
 Fast forward to 2004-2018, when his two children attended Sidwell Friends, and he realized that not much had really changed.
 At CONNECTdmv, Tom spends a lot of his time working on all that goes along with the second half of the organization’s tagline, “Connecting Us All,” and White allyship.
 A two-time CEO and now a full-time professor at American University’s Kogod School of Business since 2014, Tom feels that CONNECTdmv is, by far, the most important entrepreneurship endeavor of his career.
-Tom is the Executive Director of CONNECTdmv.

 Kyle Moore – President of the Board